 Elevation of the water surface relative to a vertical datum, including coastal wave effects where present.
-For coastal floods, the flood elevation includes wave setup (wave radiation stress) and is taken at the wave crest elevation or the water surface including wave runup.
+For coastal floods, the flood elevation includes wave setup (wave radiation stress) and is taken at the wave crest elevation or the water surface including wave runup, unless wave conditions are incorporated into vulnerability functions.